 PNG Tales 3 – Coral Sea 2 Fibre Optic Cable Project with Peter Barr – 19 September 2021

-PNGAA’s popular speaker series continues on 19 September 2021 with special guests – this is advance notice so put the date in your diary now and keep an eye on this site for the booking form, or email one of the contacts below for further information.
+PNGAA’s popular speaker series continues on 19 September 2021 with special guests – put the date in your diary now and keep an eye on this site for the booking form, or email one of the contacts below for further information.
+Please note that if the Sydney lockdown continues we hope to reschedule.

 All welcome!
 See below for event details.